takemetola/Hostinger_Automated_Test/ReadMe.md

-# Test Case02: User Profile Update
+# Test Case 2: User Profile Update

 ## Objective
 Verify that a user can successfully update their account information, including changing their name, phone number, and adding additional details.

+### Test Case 2.1: User Profile Update - Change Name

+#### Objective
+Verify that a user can successfully update their name in the account information.

-## Steps
+#### Steps
 1. **Login with Existing User Data**
    - Navigate to the login page.
-    - Enter valid existing user credentials (username and password).
+   - Enter valid existing user credentials.
    - Click on the login button.
-    - Verify that the user is successfully logged in.
+   - Verify successful login.

 2. **Navigate to Account Information**
    - Once logged in, navigate to the Account tab.
    - Click on the "Account Information" option.

 3. **Change Name to John Wick**
    - Locate the "Name" field in the account information section.
-    - Change the current name to "John Wick."
+   - Change the current first name and last name.
+   - Type in a valid password.
    - Save the changes.

+#### Expected Results
+- After step 1, the user should be successfully logged in.
+- After step 3, the user's name should be updated to "John Wick."

+### Test Case 2.2: User Profile Update - Change Phone Number

+#### Objective
+Verify that a user can successfully update their phone number in the account information.

+#### Steps
+1. **Login with Existing User Data**
+   - Navigate to the login page.
+   - Enter valid existing user credentials.
+   - Click on the login button.
+   - Verify successful login.

+2. **Navigate to Account Information**
+   - Once logged in, navigate to the Account tab.
+   - Click on the "Account Information" option.

-4. **Change Phone Number with Password Confirmation**
+3. **Change Phone Number with Password Confirmation**
    - Locate the "Phone Number" field in the account information section.
    - Change the current phone number.
    - Enter the user's password to confirm the change.
    - Save the changes.

+#### Expected Results
+- After step 1, the user should be successfully logged in.
+- After step 3, the phone number should be changed, and the changes should be confirmed with the password.

+### Test Case 2.3: User Profile Update - Add Additional Details

+#### Objective
+Verify that a user can successfully add additional details to their account information.

+#### Steps
+1. **Login with Existing User Data**
+   - Navigate to the login page.
+   - Enter valid existing user credentials.
+   - Click on the login button.
+   - Verify successful login.

+2. **Navigate to Account Information**
+   - Once logged in, navigate to the Account tab.
+   - Click on the "Account Information" option.

-5. **Update Additional Details with a Message**
+3. **Update Additional Details with a Message**
    - Locate the "Additional Details" or "Profile Message" section.
    - Add the message "I hope you're having a great day so far!
 Cheers."
    - Save the changes.

-## Expected Results
+#### Expected Results
 - After step 1, the user should be successfully logged in.
-- After step 3, the user's name should be updated to "John Wick."
-- After step 4, the phone number should be changed, and the changes should be confirmed with the password.
-- After step 5, the additional details should include the added message.
+- After step 3, the additional details should include the added message.

-## Notes

-- Ensure the application provides appropriate feedback or confirmation messages after each step.
-- Confirm that the updated information is reflected on the user's profile page.
-- Pay attention to any error messages or unexpected behavior during the process.